mhooten/mhooten.github.io/_pages/about.md

   - /about.html
 ---

+* New paper accepted in Ecological Monographs:

+Goel, N., A.M.
+Liebhold, C. Bertelsmeier, M.B.
+Hooten, K.S.
+Korolev, and T.H.
+Keitt.
+(In Press).
+A mechanistic statistical approach to infer invasion characteristics of human-dispersed species with complex life cycle.
+Ecological Monographs.

 * New paper accepted in Bayesian Analysis:

 Koslovsky, M.D., A. Kaplan, V.A.
 Terranova, and M.B.
 Hooten.
 (In Press).
 A unified Bayesian framework for modeling measurement error in multinomial data.
 Bayesian Analysis.